Variyun/NHIMA/README.md

-# NHIMA
+# NHIYA
 Made for Engineering 551 - Advanced Geospatial Topics Winter 2020
 Lab 4 - Geoweb Application w/ Spatial Analysis with Turf.js

 ## Features

-* **Find Nearest Hospitals/ Clinics:** Clicking on a school will find the closest hostpital/ clinic which is indicated by a line from the school to the hospital.
+* **Find Nearest Hospitals/ Clinics:** Clicking on a school will find the closest hospital/ clinic which is indicated by a line from the school to the hospital.
 Hovering over the line will display the distance.

 * **Marker Clusters:** Once permits are found, they are visualized on the map.
 Groups of markers will cluster together and clicking on the cluster will expand the marker group.